shantnu/Path/content/why-the-f-doesnt-god-answer-prayers.md

 And that is also life.
 Walking on burning coals, in slow motion, while still having the faith that the Universal Intelligence has everything figured out, that this is in fact the best path.

-I still haven't answered the question: Why doesn't God answer our prayers?
-Because he's a bastard, that's why.
-Or he just hates you. :)